 For these reasons above, I think that it’s good for most people to have a little animal protein every now and then.
 Especially cold-water oily fish rich in omega-3s like salmon.
 But if you’re vegan, there’s good news.
 You can have your omega-3s and eat them, too.
 In other words, even if you are vegan, you can enjoy the benefits of wild salmon.
 That’s because salmon are rich in omega-3s because salmon feed on algae.
 And it’s the algae that’s rich in omega-3s.
 That means if you’re vegan, you can cut out the middleman, er, fish, and get it right from the source.
 You can buy algae-oil supplements online or in health food stores.

 And keep in mind that although there are plenty of vegan foods that contain omega-3s (flaxseeds for example), plant sources of omega-3s–ALA–are not nearly as strong as the 3’s from fish–EPA and DHA–that feed on algae.
 So pop those algae oil supplements if you’re vegan.
 (Or just eat a ton of foods with ALA; ALA does convert into EPA/DHA, although not all of it.)

-If you do eat salmon, here’s one of my favorite entrees from my cookbook, Making Cleansing Easier: Ginger Glazed Salmon & Bok Choy.
+If you do eat salmon, here are some of my favorite salmon recipes from my cookbook.